 If you are using a NOT IN predicate to select only those rows that match the results returned by a subquery or expression, make sure there are no NULL values in those results.
 Otherwise, your outer query won’t return the results you expect.
 In the case of both IN and NOT IN, it is better to use an appropriate outer join.

-It is very easy to update an entire table, losing the data in it, when you mean to update just one or more rows.
+It is very easy to update an entire table, over-writing the data in it, when you mean to update just one or more rows.
 At the console, Delete or Update statements should also be in a transaction so you can check the result before committing.

 The sp_ prefix has a special meaning in SQL Server and doesn’t mean ‘stored procedure’ but ‘special’, which tells the database engine to first search the master database for the object.